TheExGenesis/TheExGeneisis/index.md

 based in Lisbon, Portugal

-this site is here to aggregate my fractal sidequests, and some nonsense too
+this site is here to aggregate my fractal sidequests, and some other nonsense
 ![Me]({{ site.url }}/assets/img/xiqpic.jpg)

 currently a master's student in computer science, with a focus on AI